Shuyib/tool_calling_api/README.md

 ## File structure
 .
 ├── Dockerfile - template to run the project in one shot.
+├── docker-compose.yml - use the codecarbon project and gradio dashboard.
 ├── app.py - the function_call.py using gradio as the User Interface.
 ├── Makefile - This file contains the commands to run the project.
 ├── README.md - This file contains the project documentation.
 This is the file you are currently reading.